brodie-neuro/WAND-practice-and-fatigue-induction/paper/paper.md

 WAND is implemented in Python, utilising Psychopy, and comprises two sequential phases, managed by distinct scripts (WAND_practice_plateau.py for familiarisation/calibration, WAND_full_induction.py for induction):

 ## Initial Familiarisation and Competency Check
 Participants are familiarised with N-back mechanics via practice on Spatial and Dual N-back tasks (fixed at Level 2).
-An optional 'slow mode' (50% reduced speed) aids initial onboarding, with progression to normal speed upon achieving basic competency (e.g., ≥65% accuracy in one slow-mode block).
-Further progression requires meeting a performance threshold at normal speed (e.g., 65% accuracy averaged across the two Level 2 practice blocks for each task type).
+An optional 'slow mode' (50% reduced speed) aids initial onboarding, with progression to normal speed upon achieving basic competency (e.g., $ \geq $65% accuracy in one slow-mode block) Further progression requires meeting a performance threshold at normal speed (e.g., 65% accuracy averaged across the two Level 2 practice blocks for each task type).
 Written instructions and demonstrations clarify task demands.
 This prepares participants for Sequential N-back calibration.

 ## Plateau Detection and Calibration Phase
 This phase uses the Sequential N-back task to establish a stable performance baseline and classify N-back capacity.
 Researchers can set a starting N-level (e.g., 2 or 3), with an optional 'slow mode' available.
 At normal speed, participants may progress to a higher N-level (e.g., from Level 2 to 3 if >82% accuracy is achieved over two consecutive blocks).
-Adaptive N-back blocks continue until three out of five consecutive blocks exhibit accuracy variance ≤7%, indicating stable performance. (e.g., <7%).
+Adaptive N-back blocks continue until three out of five consecutive blocks exhibit accuracy variance $ \leq $7%, indicating stable performance. (e.g., <7%).
 This N-level is then used for the fatigue induction.
 Block-level feedback is provided to the participant during this calibration/plateauing phase.

 ## Fatigue Induction Task
 This session (~65-70 minutes) induces fatigue via an extended, alternating sequence of N-back tasks, using the calibrated Sequential N-back N-level: